auth0/docs/articles/integrations/sharepoint-apps.md

 ---
 # Connecting Provider Hosted Apps to SharePoint Online

 Auth0 can help radically simplify the authentication process for SharePoint Apps.
-Auth0 will negotiate an access token you can the use to call SharePoint APIs.
+Auth0 will negotiate an Access Token you can the use to call SharePoint APIs.

 You won't need any special libraries.
 You can use any of the SDKs supported by Auth0.